goerz/cookiecutter-pyscript/README.md

     ├── Makefile
     ├── README.markdown
     ├── my_script.py
+    ├── test_my_script.py
     └── setup.py

 The project contains a single module, `my_script` in this example, whose `main` function is set up as an entry-point in `setup.py`.
-The `Makefile` contains some shortcuts for installing and uninstalling via `pip`, and for pushing to PyPI or the PyPI test server.
+The `Makefile` contains some shortcuts for installing and uninstalling via `pip`, for pushing to PyPI or the PyPI test server, and for running tests.